Flying 4,903 miles between the US and Europe is notorious for being expensive and out of reach of most Americans.

 If you check out the award chart, you can see zone 13 has the 22,500 miles for the flight we showed from JFK to FRA.
-Premium Economy for the same flight is 45,000 miles, and Suite Class flights are now just 76,000 miles.
+Premium Economy for the same trip which will only cost 45,000 miles and Suite Class flights are now just 76,000 miles.

 5. 13,000 Miles for an Economy Class Ticket to Europe Using British Airways Avios Points

 British Airways Avios Points can be your best bet if you’re planning to go to Europe because it uses a distance-based award chart which means areas that are closer to Europe costs fewer points.